afriteknz/k8s-infrastructure/README.md

 #### Design choices/tradeoffs

+*Terraform for kubernetes infra deployment and ArgoCD boostrapping, GitOps for application deployment; clearer separation of concerns*

 The following design choices were made after evaluating the trade-offs of different GitOps architecture/ArgoCD deployment patterns (App of Apps, ApplicationSets & Kustomize):

 The solution will answer the following questions